Brother Bear (soundtrack)

 Brother Bear: An Original Walt Disney Records Soundtrack is the soundtrack to Disney's 2003 animated feature film Brother Bear.
-It contains the film's music composed by Mark Mancina and Phil Collins, as well as songs written by Collins, and performed by Tina Turner, The Blind Boys of Alabama, Oren Waters, The Bulgarian Women's Choir, and even Collins himself.
+It contains the film's score composed by Mark Mancina and Phil Collins, as well as songs written by Collins, and performed by Tina Turner, The Blind Boys of Alabama, Oren Waters, The Bulgarian Women's Choir, and even Collins himself.
 Much of the soundtrack in the film consists of the songs performed by Collins as a montage, much like what was done with the earlier Disney soundtrack to film Tarzan, but not entirely.
 The album was released on October 21, 2003 by Walt Disney Records.

 Although not released as a single, "On My Way" was featured prominently in commercials for the film.
 The song is about going off to new places with new friends, and Collins sings it during a montage when Kenai befriends Koda.
 The number is also sometimes listed as "Send Me on My Way".

+As with Tarzan, Collins also performed French, German, Italian and Spanish versions of the songs featured.